 28. Dunlin

 These wading birds, home to the Northern regions of the world, look different depending on the season.
 Their feathers are more colorful when they are breeding, and both sexes get dark bellies.
-In the Winter, their belly feathers turn white.
+However, in the winter, their belly feathers turn white!

 Learn More: Birdfact